Co-organizer, Symposium on Disability and Accessibility

-My dissertation is about alternative death care activism in the U.S. since the 1960s.
+Who cares for the dying and the dead?
+My dissertation is about end-of-life and death care activism in the U.S. since the 1960s.
 I study people who have worked to change mainstream procedures of care for the dying and the dead, from building AIDS hospices to arranging do-it-yourself funerals to creating eco-friendly technologies for bodily disposal.

 “Don’t Agonize, Organize!”
 Florynce “Flo” Kennedy, 1916-2000